OABONNY Logo

 Submit a Comment

-A small mowed area off the trail leading to one of the pillboxes
+A small mowed area off the main trail, leading to one of the pillboxes

-This park has nice walking/biking trails and picnic areas, but some of the trail maps are wrong.
-One of the pillboxes has lawn mowed up to it but the other four along the shore you must look for.
-I could not find the trail leading to the ones inland, these can all be seen from the water also.
+This park has nice walking/biking trails and picnic areas, but some of the trail maps are wrong (2010 update - the trails seemed to have been updated now for the most part).
+One of the pillboxes has lawn mowed up to it but the other two nearby you must look for, these can all be seen from the water also.

 Updated summer 2007 - More trails now are open.
 My Wehl Park trails page.